osmandapp/web/main/docs/user/search/search-poi.md

 ### Edit an existing filter

 From the main screen:

-1. Tap the agnifying glass to open the Search screen.
+- Tap the *Magnifying Glass* button in the upper left corner of the device screen to open the *Search* menu.
-2. Select the Categories tab.
+- Select the *Categories* tab.
-3. Choose the custom category: screen with search results will open.
+- Select a saved custom category, the search results screen appears.
-4. Tap filter icon and then on Filter screen.
+- Tap the *Filter* icon next to *Show on Map* to open the *Filters* screen.
-5. Tap the 3-dot icon.
+- Tap the *3-dot menu*.
-6. In the drop-down menu, select "Edit categories".
+- In the drop-down menu, select **Edit filter**.

 ### Delete Custom POI filter